ARHS declared “near-pandemic” levels of flu like illnesses - The Appalachian Online

 Story by Anna Dollar, News Reporter

 The numbers for the flu have been higher this year.
-The percentage of influenza-like illness in ILINET outpatient visits on Feb.
-10 of 2018 was about 11 percent while on Feb.
-10 of 2016 it was about 2 percent.
 The number of cases of the flu at the university were also higher this year, Dr. Robert Ellison, director of Mary S. Shook Student Health Services at Appalachian State, said.

 “We also had an earlier flu onset,” Ellison said.
 “Typically, the flu begins to show itself after two to three weeks of students coming back from Christmas break, and it seemed to be about a week earlier this year.”

-Ellison said that the flu peaked on campus toward the beginning of February.
+Ellison said that the flu peaked on campus towards the beginning of February.

 “During that time, approximately 25 percent of everything we were seeing in clinic each day was flu or flu-like in nature,” Ellison said.
 “It was thought before the flu season really began that this was going to be a much heavier flu season across the United States.
 Public health experts anticipated that, and correctly so.”